 A Monumental Journey was inspired by the talking drum of West Africa.
 There African drummers communicated complex messages over vast distances by simply varying the pitch of the drum and using tone to mimic patterns of speech.

 With the concept of one drum-form precariously stacked upon the other, the artist Kerry James Marshall has created a powerful physical and poetic expression.
 The large-scale sculpture embodies the notion of communication among diverse peoples and a legal system that — though not perfect — strives to be balanced.
-A Monumental Journey will stand 30-feet high and be constructed of manganese black brick.
+The dimensions of A Monumental Journey are 30-ft high x 16-ft diameter; the cladding is manganese black brick.